landoncharris1/Robotic-Arm-Simulation/README.md

 https://www.mathworks.com/help/smlink/ug/installing-and-linking-simmechanics-link-software.html

 # Assembly
+• To see my parts, navigate to the models/ directory.

+Assemble the Parts:

+• Open the .iam (assembly) file in Autodesk Inventor to start the assembly process.
+• If the assembly file is not provided, start by opening each part file (.ipt) in Autodesk Inventor.

+Use the assembly environment in Inventor to:

+• Constrain components (e.g., joints, screws, and motors) together to form the complete robotic arm.
+• Apply the appropriate constraints (e.g., mate, insert, angle) to align and secure the parts.

 # Exporting The Model Into Simulink/Simscape
 • Depending on where you're exporting from, the instructions will be different.